How Children Grieve Differently by Age: A Complete Developmental Guide

 What all grieving children need, regardless of age

+Routine and predictability.
 When a child's world has been upended by loss, routine provides safety.
-Consistent mealtimes, bedtimes, and expectations help children feel grounded.

 Common mistakes adults make across all ages

+Protecting children from emotion.
 When adults hide their own grief, children learn that sadness is dangerous or shameful.
-Healthy modelling of grief (crying, talking, remembering) teaches children that grief is a natural response to loss.
+Healthy modelling of grief teaches children that it is a natural response to loss.

+Assuming children bounce back.
 Children do not get over grief.
 They grow around it.
 The loss becomes part of who they are.
-Adults who expect children to move on quickly miss the long term nature of childhood bereavement.

-"Passed away," "lost," "gone to sleep" - these phrases confuse children and create fear.
+Using euphemisms.
+"Passed away," "lost," "gone to sleep" confuse children and create fear.
 Clear, simple language is kinder.

 How to know if a child needs professional support